oshev/toggl-extra/README.md

 `dump_entries period-type-name="week" period-num=51 year=2018`

-Allowed period types: year, quarter, week.
+Allowed period types: `year`, `quarter`, `week`.

 ### TODO Next
-- Break a query for dumps for long periods into a series of smaller queries (otherwise, Toggl complains).
+- Breaking a query for dumps for long periods into a series of smaller queries (otherwise, Toggl complains).
-- Add unit tests for all public methods.
+- Unit tests for all public methods.
-- Add scripts for linting and fix all linting issues.
+- Scripts for linting and fix all linting issues.
 - Serialising Toggl data as a Pandas DataFrame, which should be used to speed up / simplify further analysis.
 - Saving Toggl data to iCal (which can be imported via Google Calendar UI).
 - Stats using advanced filtering and pre-saved configuration: